Navigating Career Transitions Together During COVID-19

-Hopefully you are in a company, or you are the owner of a company, that provides both training and communication coaching as a regular part of your work-life, and that it’s an expected part of company culture.
+Hopefully, you are in a company, or you are the owner of a company, that provides both training and communication coaching as a regular part of your work-life, and that it’s an expected part of company culture.
 When this is not happening in your workplace—no matter your seniority—it behooves you to get these skills on your own.
+Growth mindset, continuous learning incorporating high-level skills with greater empathy are highlighted now.

-In an oversimplified nutshell, that’s what is necessary and now considered “best practice” at work.
+In an oversimplified nutshell, that’s what is necessary in these challenging times.

 What is not discussed, is how you dovetail and coordinate communications about your needs at the office with your needs at home.
 When this functions skillfully and smoothly, you feel aligned and can be yourself both here and there.
 When it’s avoided or not integrated, you often feel isolated, pulled in opposing directions, leaving you unable to be fully present or engaged anywhere.